-VISITING BRASOV FROM BUCHAREST: If you are planning to visit Brasov from Bucharest and are getting overwhelmed with all the tour options, check out this Dracula’s Castle, Brasov, Rasnov Citadel & Brown Bears day trip.
+VISITING BRASOV FROM BUCHAREST: If you are planning to visit Brasov from Bucharest and are getting overwhelmed with all the tour options, check out this day trip.
 It has one of the most diverse itineraries allowing you to get a good taste of what Transylvania is about.
-Alternatively, if you aren’t interested in bears and want to see more castles, this small-group tour to Dracula Castle, Peles Castle, and Brasov has the most popular ‘traditional’ itinerary.
+Among others, you’ll see Dracula Castle, Peles Castle, and Brasov.

 These are the TOP attractions & things to do in Brasov for first-time visitors: